Ultimate HVAC estimating spreadsheet

 - Chilled water.

 - Hot water.

 A new heat pump can cost between $4,600 – 10,000.

-Heat pumps are designed to both heat and cool a home and are known for their energy efficiency.
+Drawing from our experience, heat pumps are designed to both heat and cool a home and are known for their energy efficiency.

 The more efficient units are pricier but could save your customer up to 60% on your energy costs.

 Keep in mind that heat pumps are best suited for milder climates and not suited for areas with harsh winters, as they use a lot of electricity to heat a home.
 If you’re in an area with extremely cold winters, you should always recommend a gas furnace.